daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 ![Sockets.jpg]({{site.baseurl}}/img/Sockets.jpg)

-A servers with 2 CPUs of 8 cores each would require 2 vSphere licenses right?
+A servers with 2 CPUs of 8 cores would require 2 vSphere licenses right?
 So if you are using vRops you will need 2 vRops licenses, if you use VSAN you will need 2 VSAN and so on (NSX, Network Insight, ...).
 As you can imagine the number at the bottom of the bill can quickly skyrocket, but there is a way to get more for your money.

 And how do you save money then?
 Easy:
 - Instead of two 8 cores CPUs, why not using a single socket 16 cores CPUs?